New York Yankees vs. Baltimore Orioles Results, Stats, and Recap - September 4, 2020 Gametracker

 Facing the Orioles probably couldn't have come at a better time for the Yankees, who had lost three of four and 10 of 14.
 The latter slide followed a 16-6 start and dropped New York out of first place in the AL East.

-''It's not easy for us right now but I'm proud of the guys,'' manager Aaron Boone said. ''It feels really good to grab the first one.''
+''It's not easy for us right now but I'm proud of the guys,'' Boone said. ''It feels really good to grab the first one.''

-Cedric Mullins hit a leadoff homer for the Orioles, who erased a three-run deficit behind long balls by Rio Ruiz and Renato Nunez.

-''I was happy with how our guys came back,'' manager Brandon Hyde said. ''We had many opportunities and we just didn't win the game, didn't get it done.''

 TRAINER'S ROOM